MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/trusted-conference-users.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Conference "join as Trusted User"
-Conferencing commands on behalf of other participants
-Scalable and multi-channel
-Audio route management
-Default audio routing
-Common use cases

 The Trusted Conferencing User model can be used to enable advanced telephony scenarios.
 At a high level, the Trusted Conferencing User model is a programming model that gives application writers a way to seamlessly enhance the communication experience of one or more participants engaged in a conversation.